 Today you will explore Geirangerfjord by boat, taking a 120 km cruise through three fjords and spectacular landscapes.
 The Geirangerfjord features peaceful waters, majestic mountains and magnificent waterfalls, including the Seven Sisters and Bridal Veil.
 The cruise, which is 3-hours each way, includes a stop in Geiranger village for a few hours.
 Geiranger is as idyllic a location as you can imagine, with lush scenery and well-maintained walking trails.

 In the late afternoon you will take the boat back to Ålesund.
-We recommend visiting one of the restaurants in town and later in the evening you can relax at the Milk bar and lounge which is located close to the Hurtigruten harbor where the cruise departs shortly after midnight.
-You can board the cruise on a private cabin at 00:20 and it departs at 01:00.
+We recommend visiting one of the restaurants in town.
+Later in the evening you can relax at the Milk bar and lounge which is located close to the Hurtigruten harbor where the cruise departs shortly after midnight.
+You can board the cruise on a private cabin.

 Overnight on board the Hurtigruten.